 Manson orchestrated the infamous Tate-LaBianca murders of August 1969 to jumpstart the war, urging African Americans into action.
 References to Beatles songs were all over the crime scenes.
 At the site of the Sharon Tate killings at 10050 Ceilo Drive, “Pig” was written in Sharon Tate’s blood, a nod to the track “Piggies.”

 The next day the Family descended upon the home of supermarket executive Leno LaBianca and his wife Rosemary.
 A cult member carved “WAR” into Leno’s stomach, while another stabbed a carving fork in his abdomen and a steak knife in his throat, presumably an allusion to the “Piggies” lyrics: “Everywhere there’s lots of piggies/ Living piggy lives/ You can see them out for dinner/ With their piggy wives/ Clutching forks and knives to eat their bacon.”

 The words “Rise” and “Death to Pigs” were written on the walls of Leno’s home in his blood, and “Healter Skelter [sic]” was scrawled on the refrigerator.
 Manson was fond of the word rise.
 He heard the word shouted repeatedly in “Revolution 9” and claimed that the song “Blackbird” told of African Americans and their rise to power.
 “Blackbird singing in the dead of night/ Take these broken wings and learn to fly/ All your life/ You were only waiting for this moment to arise.”

-Today, the unrepentant murderer is serving a life sentence in California’s Corcoran State Prison.
-One has to wonder if Manson still believes in his warped vision of Helter Skelter and the apocalyptic messages hidden in the music of the Beatles.
+The unrepentant murderer died on November 19, 2017 in California’s Corcoran State Prison.
+One has to wonder if Manson believed in his warped vision of Helter Skelter and the apocalyptic messages hidden in the music of the Beatles.